 In 2013, Ryan was recognized as one of Texas’s top 25 "legal leaders" under 40 by Texas Lawyer (back when he met the age requirement).
-He has also four times been named one of Texas's best appellate attorneys (and ten times been named one of Texas’s best appellate attorneys under 40) by Texas Super Lawyers, a Thompson Reuters service.
+He has also seven times been named one of Texas's best appellate attorneys (and ten times been named one of Texas’s best appellate attorneys under 40) by Texas Super Lawyers, a Thompson Reuters service.
 And in 2010, he was named a finalist for Austin Under 40’s young professional of the year award.
 Ryan has also delivered speeches on a variety of legal topics, including oil-and-gas litigation, governmental entity disputes, the Texas Tort Claims Act, and representing clients before the Texas Supreme Court.
 His wide appellate experience includes handling oil-and-gas appeals, personal injury appeals, employment appeals, intellectual property appeals, government and constitutional appeals, and breach of contract appeals.

 Ryan has successfully represented clients in the Texas Supreme Court, the United States Court of Appeals for the Fifth Circuit, many Texas intermediate courts, and the United States Supreme Court.
 He is also Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.
 Ryan received his Juris Doctorate from the University of Virginia School of Law in 2000, graduating in the top 10 percent of his class with Order of the Coif honors.
 He received his undergraduate degree from Duke University in 1997, where he graduated with cum laude honors in both Political Science and Public Policy Studies.

 Ryan has also been honored for his charitable endeavors.
 He is a nationally recognized advocate for companion animals, receiving the No Kill Advocacy Center’s Henry Bergh Leadership Award in 2009 for his work to improve animal shelters in Central Texas and across the United States.
 Ryan and his wife Sarah frequently volunteer at the Austin animal shelter Austin Pets Alive, for which Ryan has also served as pro bono legal counsel.
 Ryan was raised in Baton Rouge, Louisiana and moved to Texas following law school in 2000.
-Ryan, Sarah, and their two children live in Austin’s Rollingwood neighborhood.
+Ryan, Sarah, and their three children live in Austin’s Rollingwood neighborhood.